 The expansion was dedicated in September 2000 and named in honor of John and Lucy Cook in gratitude for their generous support in making the expansion a reality.
-Shortly thereafter, the school was named the John Cook School of Business in recognition of the dedication and commitment.

 The stunning facility truly provides our students the space, tools and support needed to achieve success.

-The Cook School, through the generosity of Anheuser-Busch, houses a 300-seat auditorium used throughout the year for presentations, meetings, conferences and ceremonies.
+The Chaifetz School, through the generosity of Anheuser-Busch, houses a 300-seat auditorium used throughout the year for presentations, meetings, conferences and ceremonies.
 The auditorium, located in Cook Hall, provides ample space for large events and is outfitted with audio-visual capabilities to support a variety of needs.

 The pre-function area provides ample space for receptions, registration, break-out space, meeting space, and networking before and after events for the variety of programs we host.